 \section{Applications}

-Let us use our results to study several physical problems.
-First, we focus on a generalisation of the generalized Ermakov system \cite{Le91}.
-Next, we study a Lax pairs for $t$-dependent Hamiltonian systems, which extends and explains certain results in \cite{BV90}.
+Let us use our results of previous sections to study several physical problems.
+First, we focus our attention on an extension of the generalised Ermakov system \cite{Le91}.
+Next, we study Lax pairs for $t$-dependent Hamiltonian systems, extending and explaining certain results in \cite{BV90}.
 In this case, we obtain the automorphic foliated Lie system associated with it.
-We also analyse the existence of related Hamiltonian structures, which extends, in a geometric fashion, some of the results given in \cite{BV90}.
+We also analyse the existence of related Hamiltonian structures, which extends, in a geometric way, some of the results given in \cite{BV90}.